 Through a competitive process, AWH selects agencies to work with families for up to two years.
 The program uses a scattered-site approach to place families in areas where affordable housing is more limited.
 This will also build social networks to increase the probability of long-term economic independence within 24 months – a key objective of the endowment.

 The City of Charlotte committed $10 million toward the endowment, and the Foundation raised $16 million from the private sector.
-While the AWH endowment ramps up to housing 100 new families every year starting in 2021, FFTC joined with several faith-based partners and created a pilot to house 114 families with successful results.
+While the AWH endowment ramps up to housing 100 new families every year, FFTC joined with several faith-based partners and created a pilot to house 114 families with successful results.

 Affordable housing is a critical component for fostering upward mobility and creating vibrant communities.
 Yet, Mecklenburg County currently faces a deficit of 34,000 affordable housing units, and nearly half of its residents are cost-burdened, which means housing costs exceed 30 percent of income.